 Some would argue that these two culinary classics are not in the same class: street food vs. sophistication.
 If you believe that, you’re not paying attention to how versatile these two products are, so consider this:

 - a.)
 Wine is just spoiled grape juice.

 - b.)
 You can spend $36 for a burger (21 Club in New York) and it doesn’t even include cheese!

 So, we thought it appropriate to put our wine pairing skills in action and come up with some great wine recommendations for 4 classic burgers recipes: plain, cheddar, mushrooms and swiss, and barbecue bacon cheese.

 The only problem is you’re going to be hungry and thirsty after reading this (at least we warned you).

 Awesome Burger and Wine Pairings

-You know the one, it’s the burger with lettuce tomato and onion that doesn’t need cheese in order to be a masterpiece in each and every bite.
-Subtle perfection is the name of the game and this classic burger recipe is the ultimate test of quality burger-manship.
+You know the one, it’s the burger with lettuce, tomato, and onion that doesn’t need cheese to be a masterpiece in each and every bite.
+Subtle perfection is the name of the game, and this classic burger recipe is the ultimate test of quality burger-manship.